Nick3C/pinyin-toolkit/pinyin/docs/readme.txt

 4) erhua
-erhua receives special treatemnt and will be merged with the word it is attched to.
+erhua receives special treatment and will be merged with the word it is attached to.
 Obviously there is no audio support for erhua [sorry!]